 - Then pour it into a clean glass mason jar and chill in the fridge until ready to use.
 It will be thinner after cooling but will thicken in the fridge when the butter re-solidifies.

 - Serve cold or hot on yogurt, pancakes, ice cream, or crepes.
 You can also use it as a filling for cakes or cupcakes!
-Store any leftover curd in the fridge for up to 1 month or 3 months in the freezer.
+Store in an airtight container, specifically a glass mason jar.
+It can be refrigerated for up to 1 month!
+Because lemon juice's acidity can react with metal, I don't recommend storing it in any metal container.
+You can also freeze it for up to 3 months.
+Let it defrost in the fridge overnight before using, and consume within 4 weeks.